Ashley McIntosh: Playing style

-While capable at either end of the ground, McIntosh most famous for playing at full back, and in 2006 was named as the full-back in the club's best team ever over its 20-year existence (since 1987).
+While capable at either end of the ground, McIntosh most famous for playing at full-back, and in 2006 was named as the full-back in the club's best team ever over its 20-year existence (since 1987).
 He won a club best and fairest in 1998, and has been an All-Australian.

 McIntosh was a very athletic player, and it was often reported that he could run a 100 m race in 11.0 seconds.
 The wiry McIntosh was also deceptively strong.
 Wayne Carey, on Talking Footy, once credited him as the strongest opponent he'd ever played against, which surprised a lot of people, including the show's host Bruce McAvaney.
+McIntosh played on some big names in his time; Matthew Richardson, Tony Lockett, and Gary Ablett Senior are to name a few.

 He was well known for his battles with Wayne Carey.
 Fittingly, his final game was played against the Adelaide Crows, who Carey had signed with prior to the 2003 season.
 Continuing their war against each other, albeit older and slower, Carey regained vintage form and destroyed McIntosh head to head.
 In what would be McIntosh's final possession, he shanked a kick out of bound on the full after being laid out by Carey.
 Mercifully, McIntosh announced his immediate retirement following the game.